jestarray/ecs/README.md

 - Gulp is removed
 - Some restructuring
 - Making a local NPM module out of it, as i won't publish this to npm
+- Replaced fastSplice with Array.prototype.splice, as fastSplice is 3 times slower nowadays :)

 Entity Component System
 =======================